The purpose of relief out-of-country travel fare assistance is to help the member have time away from the difficulties

 See: Division 1, Deployment allowance

-A One Star Officer in the member's operational chain of command
+A BRIG(E) in the member's operational chain of command

 If the CDF is satisfied that travel to another country meets the purpose of relief out-of-country travel fare assistance, the member may travel to a destination in another country that meets the purpose of assistance with relief travel.

 The CDF must consider both these criteria.